dafauve/ThreatHunting/README.md

 # Threat Hunting

-This is a library of Hunts based on tables natively available in MDE or Sentinel for specific TTPs that are not commonly documented
+This is a library of Hunts based on tables natively available in Defender 365 (MDO, MDE, MDCA) or Sentinel for specific TTPs that are not commonly documented